Amel Larrieux

-Amel Eliza Larrieux (née Stowell; born March 8, 1973) is an American singer-songwriter and keyboardist.
+Amel Eliza Larrieux (née Stowell; born March 8, 1973) is an American singer-songwriter, musician and keyboardist.
 Larrieux rose to fame in the mid-1990s as a founding member of the duo Groove Theory along with Bryce Wilson.
 After leaving the group in 1999, she released her debut solo album, Infinite Possibilities, the following year on Epic Records.

 In late 2003, Larrieux and her husband, producer Laru Larrieux, founded the independent label Blisslife Records, on which she has released four albums so far.
 Larrieux cites Ella Fitzgerald, Prince, Sade, Rickie Lee Jones, Stevie Wonder, Shawn Colvin, Chaka Khan, John Lennon, Patrice Rushen, Jimi Hendrix, and Joni Mitchell as her musical influences.
-The Japanese star vocalist Hikaru Utada cites Larrieux as her musical influence.

 Life and career

 Early life

 Larrieux was born Amel Eliza Stowell on March 8, 1973, in New York City.

-Amel's mother is African American and her father is European descendant.

 Groove Theory

 In 1991, Larrieux met Mantronix member Bryce Wilson at Rondor Music.
 Wilson, who wanted to begin his solo career as producer and musician, was looking for a vocalist to work with.
 Wilson and Larrieux began to produce demos together and subsequently formed the duo Groove Theory.
 Their debut release, Groove Theory, spawned several radio hits such as "Tell Me", "Keep Tryin'", and "Baby Luv".
 The duo were also featured in successful motion picture soundtracks such as 1996's Sunset Park and 1997's Love Jones.
 Larrieux, pursuing a solo career, would not be involved in the duo's eventually-shelved second album The Answer.
 Makeda Davis would step in as lead singer in 1999 until Groove Theory officially disbanded in 2001.
 Larrieux said of leaving the group, "You have to make a bunch of compromises and .. you know, I just couldn't go on forever.
 We wanted different things and a combination of that and the label wanting different things from us just made me decide that it was time to move on."